lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/vmd/vmd-tutorial.rst

     Create a third representation for *type 3 4 5*,
-    i.e. all 3 atom types of toluene, respectively hydrogen, oxygen, and carbon atoms.
+    i.e. all 3 atom types of toluene, respectively carbon, hydrogen, and another carbon.

 .. container:: justify

     Choose *DynamicBonds*
     and increase the *bond resolution* to 42.
     With *DynamicBonds*, the ends of the bonds are rough.
     To smooth out the representation, create the fourth and last representation (*VDW* with
     *Sphere Scale* 0.2)
-    for *type 3 4 5*.
+    for *types* 3 4 5*.

 .. container:: justify